DavidHuie/tulum/README.md

 Tulum's provides sane defaults for most users.
-For cryptography, Tulum uses 256-bit AES-CTR encryption with HMAC-SHA-256 in an encrypt-then-MAC configuration, which provides authenticated encryption (decryption fails if an adversary modifes the encrypted data).
+For cryptography, Tulum uses 256-bit AES-CTR encryption with HMAC-SHA-256 in an encrypt-then-MAC configuration, which provides authenticated encryption (decryption fails if an adversary modifies the encrypted data).
 Additionally, Tulum always generates a new key for each encryption operation, preventing key reuse.
 Tulum uses stdin and stdout for IO operations, allowing the user to extend Tulum with other